AdobeDocs/experience-platform.en/help/edge/personalization/adobe-target/target-overview.md

 #### On View - change (for cached views):
 * Visual Experience Composer based propositions for a Single Page Application view with `renderAttempted` flag set to `true`

-When automatic rendering is disabled, propositions array will contain:
+When automatic rendering is disabled, propositions array contains:

 #### On Page-Load:
 * Form Based Composer based `propositions` with `renderAttempted` flag set to `false`